AgoCodeBro/maze-solver/README.md

 ## Usage

-The project is currently unfinished.
-To run the current state:
+To run the project, use:

 ```bash
 python3 main.py